Frequently Asked Questions

 - A nominated member of the UK volunteer support team

-- Telephone briefing for non-UK applicants
+- Telephone/Skype briefing for all applicants

 - References taken up

 - Advice on group flight booking or individual flight arrangements

 - Briefing for group departure from London airport